 Design Thinking investigates "individual as innovator" by working on design problems in a human, interactive, collaborative, and prototype way.
 Students will gain an understanding of the methodology and language used in human-centered design as they problem solve for real and fictitious clients.
 Participants will empathize, define, ideate, prototype and test their way to solutions for business, visual, online, and print media using traditional tools and industry standard software programs.
 Project-based assignments will develop a foundation in design thinking suitable for those going on to study in a variety of design disciplines.

-WFGD 131
+3 CR (3,0)

-Introduction to Visual Communication
+WEGD 131 UT Introduction to Visual Communication

 Visual Communication focuses on developing an understanding of the reasons and ways in which people have chosen to communicate.
-Students will investigate a variety of visual communication examples from the historical to the contemporary and use them as a catalyst for their own work.
+Students will investigate a variety of visual communication examples from the historical to the contemporary and will use them as a catalyst for their own work.
 The course will survey work from a variety of different cultures, including Canadian Aboriginal culture.
-Students will use those investigations to create their own case studies of techniques both past and present, sharing their projects through a variety of presentations.
+Students will use those investigations to create their own case studies of techniques both past and present, and will share their projects through a variety of presentations.
+3 CR (3,0)